Privacy, explained simply

 Who we are

-This policy explains how Cedric (“we”, “us”, “our”) handles personal information.
-“You” includes business customers, authorised users on your account, and website visitors.
+This policy explains how Cedric ("we", "us", "our") collects, uses, and protects personal information.
+"You" includes business customers, authorised users on your account, website visitors, and — where we process review or contact data on a customer's behalf — the individuals that data is about.

 What we collect

-• Account & contact details: name, email, business name, role/permissions, billing contact info.
+- Name, email, business name, role/permissions, and billing contact details.

 How we collect it

-• From connected platforms (such as Google, Yelp, TripAdvisor, Trustpilot) when you connect via OAuth (permission-based access).
+- From connected platforms (such as Google Business Profile) when you connect via OAuth.

-• Automatically via cookies and similar technologies when you use our site.
+- Automatically via strictly-necessary cookies and server logs when you use our site.

-If you're in Australia, we handle personal information in line with the Privacy Act 1988 (Cth) and the Australian Privacy Principles where applicable.
+If you're in Australia, we handle personal information in line with the Privacy Act 1988 (Cth) and the Australian Privacy Principles.

 Google data & OAuth access